20 Coffee Producing Countries

 19. El Salvador

 Coffee has long been important to the economy of El Salvador, regularly accounting for as much as 50% of export revenues.
 A period of the civil war brought coffee production to its knees in the late 20th century, but in recent years, the government has taken an active interest in revitalizing the sector.
-As a result, El Salvador is becoming recognized as a specialty coffee origin – in particular, the much-sought-after Salvadoran Pacamara variety.
+As a result, El Salvador is becoming recognized as a speciality coffee origin – in particular, the much-sought-after Salvadoran Pacamara variety.

 Coffee beans are the seeds of the coffee plant, which can be either a shrub or a tree, depending on the variety.
 They thrive at higher elevations and in temperate climates with well-drained, mineral-rich soils.
 The coffee beans are obtained by harvesting the coffee cherries and removing the fruity pulp to expose the seed within.